 First, choose the right platforms for your business.
 Facebook and Twitter are the two biggest platforms for most businesses, and almost any business can benefit from being on LinkedIn and YouTube (free commercials, anyone?).
 From there, though, you need to be cautious of taking a “one-size-fits-all” approach.

 Is your business a very visual one with beautiful products?
 Try Instagram and make the most of your compelling images.
-If your target audience is primarily mothers, give Pinterest a try, as the site is often used by a primarily female demographic.
+Is your target audience primarily mothers?
+Give Pinterest a try, as the site is often used by a primarily female demographic.
 Whichever platform you choose, focus on quality and do your research.
 Don’t post anything that isn’t your absolute best.
 This means proofreading your text, selecting clear, well-lit images and making sure your links go to functioning pages.